 Consider taking a professional preparation course.
 LSAT preparation courses are offered by a variety of companies (Testmasters, Princeton Review, Kaplan).
 Kaplan offers a discounted course on-campus starting during J-Term.
-For more information, contact our Kaplan representative, Miriam Schwartz.
+For more information, contact our Kaplan representative, Kristen Smith.

 If a preparation course is not for you, choose another resource.
 Like courses, there are many books available, each with a unique approach.

 Plan to take the actual LSAT either before you begin the application process (the February or June before you submit your application) or at the very beginning of the application cycle (September/October).

 Regulations for Taking the LSAT